Statement

 Bio

 Lauren Fiasconaro (b.
-1992, Ellicott City, MD) is a visual artist who creates work on her rooftop in Philadelphia, PA using plant matter and negatives in both traditional and non-traditional photographic processes.
-Her eco-minded home-based studio is powered by a mix of solar, wind, and low-impact hydro energy.
+1992, Ellicott City, MD) is a visual artist working primarily in experimental and alternative photographic processes.
+She often creates work on her rooftop in Philadelphia, PA using plant matter and negatives.
+Her home studio is powered by a mix of solar, wind and low impact hydro energy.

 In 2024, she was awarded an Environmental Art Activism grant from the Puffin Foundation for a new project,“Plant Based Portraits”.